omnia/invest/README.md

-# Omnia Portfolio
+# Omnia Invest

-Omnia Portfolio gives the optimal diversed portfolio given a investors preference and risk averse.
+Omnia Invest gives the optimal diversed portfolio given a investors criteria and risk averse factor.

-Given a data of monthly returns for N assets, Omnia Portfolio will search for the optimal portfolio of n <= N assets.
+Given a data of daily returns for N assets, Omnia Invest will search for the optimal portfolio of n <= N assets.

 ## Description

-### Portfolio constraints
+### Investor's criteria

 Investor can provide a set of constraints how the portfolio should be
 structured: